PDF Studio needs an internet connection for a few functions:

 By default, PDF Studio will use the default user browser’s settings.
 So if the browser is configured to use the proxy server, then PDF Studio will use it as well.
-And if your users can browse the internet, PDF Studio should be able to perform the above functions, so that’s the first place to start.
+Usually, if your users can browse the internet, PDF Studio should be able to perform the above functions, so that’s the first place to start.

 2. Check Proxy Server / Firewall Settings

 Proxy servers or firewalls may be blocking PDF Studio.

 - Make sure that PDF Studio is in the list of allowed applications.

 - Add qoppa.com domain to your firewalls whitelisted sites.
 PDF Studio will contact subdomains https://www.qoppa.com (for registration, email) and https://download.qoppa.com (for ocr languages).